gaerfield/2020-01_ktws/README.md

   Steven Spielberg (avg-score: 5.2), Francis Ford Coppola (avg.-score: 6.1)
 directors with 4 movies: ..
 ```
-* do the previous task with least avg-score instead
+* do the previous task with least average score instead
 * which persons (actors, writers, directors) have acted in multiple roles for the same or for different movies, i.e.:
 ```string
 Woody Allen: